cardinalitypuzzles/cardboard/dev-guide.md

 You should be able to use Google OAuth2 locally as well, since the OAuth2 settings above include `localhost` and `127.0.0.1` as authorized redirect URLs.

-The whitelist of allowed emails is the emails of the users who have access to `GOOGLE_DRIVE_HUNT_FOLDER_ID`.
+The list of allowed emails is the emails of the users who have access to `GOOGLE_DRIVE_HUNT_FOLDER_ID`.
 If you don't have access, please message a Collaborator to be added.

 ### Google Sheets Integration (optional)